Skip to main content

 Git TemplateAlready exists.
 Refine agentboot.config.json and build pipeline.LOW

-CLIImplement agentboot setup, build, sync, export --format plugin.MEDIUM
+CLIImplement agentboot install, build, sync, export --format plugin.MEDIUM

 Direct .claude/ syncAlready designed.
 Implement Claude Code-native output.MEDIUM